Glorfinger/NextCloud/README.md

 # NextToTheCloud 🚀

-Déploiement automatisé dédié à l’hébergement d’un service Nextcloud écrit en Bash.
+Automated deployment dedicated to hosting a Nextcloud service written in Bash.

-📢 Note: Ce projet connu sous le nom de nextcloud_install_production a été renommé pour le dissocier du serveur Nextcloud officiel dans le but d’éviter les confusions et droit d’auteur.
+📢 Note: This project, known as nextcloud_install_production, has been renamed to dissociate it from the official Nextcloud server in order to avoid confusion and copyright issues.

-## 🤓 Les membres du groupe :
+## 🤓 Group members :
 * Joss Lenoir
 * Etienne Chamarier

- ## 🛠 Choix techniques :
+ ## 🛠 Technical choices :
 * Ubuntu 23.10

-## 🤬 Difficultés rencontrées :
+## 🤬 Challenges encountered :
-* Récupération de l'addresse de connexion à Nextcloud
+* Retrieval of Nextcloud connection address
-* Paramétrage du mod_security
+* Configuration of mod_security

-## 🤩 Solutions trouvées :
+## 🤩 Solutions found :
-* Nextcloud : Installation du package dnsutils pour recupérer l'adresse via WANIP4
+* Nextcloud: Installation of the dnsutils package to retrieve the address via WANIP4
-* mod_security : Mauvais paramétrage du fichier de configuration qui se dupliquait.
+* mod_security: Incorrect configuration of the configuration file which was duplicating.

-## 🧪 Tests réalisés :
+## 🧪 Tests conducted :
-* Apache2 : Vérification du status 'systemctl status apache2' et des logs 'sudo journalctl -xeu apache2'
+* Apache2 : Apache2: Verification of the status 'systemctl status apache2' and logs 'sudo journalctl -xeu apache2'
-* UFW : Vérification du status 'systemctl status UFW'
+* UFW : Verification of the status 'systemctl status UFW'
-* Hardening : Vérification de la création du fichier de configuration et de son contenu.
+* Hardening : Verification of the creation of the configuration file and its contents.

-## Résultats obtenus : ce qui a fonctionné
+## Results achieved: what worked

-## Améliorations possibles :
+## Possible improvements :
-* Ajouter des progress_bar pour fludifier le script.
+* Add progress bars to streamline the script.
-* Création d'un compte utilisateur NextCloud en fin de script
+* Create a NextCloud user account at the end of the script.
-* Simplifier l'utilisation du script. (simplifier le lancement du script)
+* Simplify script usage (simplify script execution).
-* Création d'un DNS et d'un certificat SSL conforme (Let's Encrypt)
+* Create a DNS and SSL certificate compliant (Let's Encrypt).
-* Adapter le script pour d'autres configurations type windows
+* Adapt the script for other configurations such as Windows.